Daily readings

 Friday, October 3, 2025

 St. Thérèse of the Child Jesus (Thérèse of Lisieux).
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSt.
 Thérèse of the Child Jesus (Thérèse of Lisieux)